agcdtmr/automation/README.md

 Steps taken:

 - [x] Follow Linkedin Learning course about [Jenkins Fundamentals](https://www.linkedin.com/learning/learning-jenkins-14423877) sponsored by the company.
-Check my certificate [here](https://github.com/agcdtmr/learn-jenkins/blob/main/CertificateOfCompletion_Learning%20Jenkins.pdf).
 - [x] Create ssh keys, add to ssh-agent and add to github (I needed to do this first because the linkedin learning uses github for its course module).
 - [x] Forking on Github and cloning that forked repo locally.
 - [x] Fork the repo with all branches.
 (The modules are pushed in different branches)